Siphon880gh/budget-tracker/README.md

 Description
 ---
 By Weng Fei Fung.
-Budget Tracker lets you record your expenses and deposits so you can track your budget anywhere you are.
-Even if you are traveling to a remote area where internet is spotty, the app remembers your offline records and updates as soon as the internet is connected.
-You can install the PWA and have easy access from your mobile's home screen.
+Budget Tracker is an offline capable PWA that lets you record your expenses and deposits so you can track your budget anywhere you are.
+Even if you are traveling to a remote area where internet is spotty, the app remembers your offline changes and updates your online account as soon as the internet is connected.
+Visit the app and install the PWA to your mobile's home screen.

 Demo
 ---